-Once we were on the bus I knew I was going to be in trouble.
+Once we were on the bus I knew I was in trouble.
 You know that moment when you know you are going to be sick but you just don’t know how long you can wait?
 That is where I was.
-There was a sweet older couple who was talking to Dustin about the campground and how much fun it is to see the decorations and Dustin shared how we were planning on visiting that night.
+There was a sweet older couple who was talking to Dustin about the campground and how much fun it is to see the decorations.
+Dustin shared how we were planning on visiting that night.
 I closed my eyes and leaned my head against the back wall of the bus and prayed that everyone would just stop talking and the bus ride would be fast!

-Next thing I remember I can hear someone talking to me who was from the fire department.
+Well, next thing I remember I can hear someone talking to me who was from the fire department.
 I couldn’t believe it!
 If I had felt any better I would have been so extremely embarrassed, but I felt too sick to care at the moment.
 I had just been hoping for someone to help me get to the medical building or something like that, but was not hoping for that much help.
 Well, after they checked me out they figured I had probably been hit with a 24 hour flu that had been in the area.
 I was dehydrated but ok.
 I could hear my 3 year old asking my husband over and over again when we were going to go on the ride.
 He nicely explained that mommy was sick and we weren’t going to be able to go.

 So they loaded me up in a wheelchair and took me back to the bus.
 I kept my eyes closed for most of the time, but realized when we were leaving the ride that because of me they actually had to shut down the Winnie the Pooh ride!!
 As in, make everyone waiting in line get out of line and go somewhere else!
-I am mortified even now to think about that.
+I am mortified, even now, to think about that.
 Dustin loves to remind me that I probably ruined some children’s Disney experience by not allowing them to have a turn on the Winnie the Pooh ride.